-California is famous for an unaffordable place to live because of its high cost of living.
-The average wage rate of the state is $62,356, which is closer to the median price range in California.
-Therefore, residents are generally living off at rent.
+California is famous for being an unaffordable place to live because of its high cost of living.
+The average wage rate in the state is $62,356, which is closer to the median price range in California.
+Therefore, residents are generally living off rent.

 Lack of Inventory

 California’s real estate market has a low inventory due to seller uncertainty.
 Sellers are unsure of what they will get in return; hence, they are unwilling to list their homes.
 CAR’s unsold inventory index remained extremely low, at 1.5 months, in January.
 Except for the Bay Area, housing inventory continued to tighten up across the state in all major regions, declining more than 45% in January.

 Since the housing market is expensive in California, a large demographic of people are forced to live in rented houses.
 Moreover, the higher percentage of millennials in California has shaped the societal mores, which is more inclined toward renting rather than owning a house.
 Additionally, the lower inventory causes the demand to increase in the real estate market. check out the home for sale in Holmby Hills

 The behavior of buyers has changed since the pandemic hit.
 People are moving out of big cities and choosing to live in suburbs or smaller towns.
 There are several reasons for the change in preferences.
 It includes the ease of working from home, flexible work hours, desire for outdoor space, and a bigger house.

 Any investor wanting to succeed in the real estate market of California should thoroughly research and study the current trends and future predictions.
 The rental property you’re investing in should be sound and yield a good investment return.
 Below, we give a picture of how California’s market is performing before we go on to suggest the best places in California for investment purposes.